Southern Shield is a collaborative safety forum that consists of Network Rail Infrastructure Projects Southern Region and its principal contractors.

 WCCTV's redeployable CCTV systems provide live transmission of video and alarms from a site using 4G mobile networks, allowing remote operators to view images live from the site.

-The systems retain up to 4 weeks of continuous recording, ensuring the mandatory recording period of 48 - 72 hours are met.
+The systems retain up to 4 weeks of continuous recording, ensuring the mandatory recording period of 48 - 72 hours is met.

 “As Technology Improvement Manager for Osborne Rail, I was introduced to WCCTV as Network Rail’s technology partner, providing remote viewing systems for the Southern Shields Workforce Protection Scheme.
-As the principal contractor for the Wessex route, and in partnership with Network Rail, we purchased a number of WCCTV 4G systems to deploy on projects and major works in 2015.
+As the principal contractor for the Wessex route and in partnership with Network Rail, we purchased several WCCTV 4G systems to deploy on projects and major works in 2015.

-The underlining driver behind the project is to ensure the safety of the workforce, WCCTV’s technology allows for live video feeds to be accessed from any location enhancing our existing safety practices.
-I’ve found the systems easy to deploy and use, and I’ve been very happy with the ongoing support I’ve received from WCCTV.”
+The underlining driver behind the project is to ensure the safety of the workforce; WCCTV’s technology allows for live video feeds to be accessed from any location, enhancing our existing safety practices.
+I’ve found the systems easy to deploy and use, and I’ve been delighted with the ongoing support I’ve received from WCCTV.”